-Companies often neglect to synchronize their marketing and sales teams, leaving a huge gap between the process of getting a lead and closing the sale.
+Companies often neglect to synchronise their marketing and sales teams, leaving a huge gap between the process of getting a lead and closing the sale.

 Schedule joint efforts and plan out communications with clients at all stages of the consumer journey to ensure efficiency and allow for better tracking of leads through the sales funnel.

-In the pursuit of sales, it is easy to forget that companies are merely legal entities and that the people that run them are the real prize and focus.
+In the pursuit of sales, it is easy to forget that companies are mere legal entities and that the people that run them are the real prize and focus.

 Stay humble and approachable.
-Use humor and language which reflect how prospects address their pain points to make outbound marketing more effective.
+Use humour and language which reflects how prospects address their pain points to make outbound marketing more effective.
 Avoid repeating industry jargon that can dilute your messaging and make it less personal.
-Helping leads to realize the person they are dealing with is an intelligent, thoughtful, caring person goes a long way.
+Helping leads to realise the person they are dealing with is an intelligent, thoughtful, caring person goes a long way.

 Taking the time to relate to a lead is a great way to earn a positive impression, not just for your sales rep but for your entire company.
-Start building your reputation from the first contact and foster genuine connections and lasting trust with personalized lead follow-up.
+Start building your reputation from the first contact and foster genuine connections and lasting trust with personalised lead follow up.